Who Was Michael Jackson?

 Funeral and Memorial

 On July 7, 2009, a televised memorial was held for fans of the "King of Pop" at the Staples Center in downtown Los Angeles.
-While 17,500 free tickets were issued to fans via lottery, an estimated 1 billion viewers watched the memorial on TV or online.
+While 17,500 free tickets were issued to fans via lottery, an estimated one billion viewers watched the memorial on TV or online.

 Jackson's death resulted in an outpouring of public grief and sympathy.
 Memorials were erected around the world, including one at the arena where he was set to perform and another at his childhood home in Gary, Indiana.